-We recently helped a couple who bought a property in 2007 as a starter home, their first foot on the housing ladder.
-Since buying the property, however, they had two children and their family no longer fitted in the house.
+We recently helped a couple who bought a property in 2007 as a starter home, their first steps onto the property ladder.
+Since purchasing the property, however, they had two children and their family no longer fit in the house.

-They needed to move to a bigger property, closer to Belfast city and their family support network, but their house was in £64,090 of negative equity, so selling it wouldn’t cover the outstanding mortgage, let alone pay for a deposit on a new house.
+They needed to move to a bigger property, closer to the city and their family support network, but their house was in £64,090 of negative equity, so selling it wouldn’t cover the outstanding mortgage, let alone pay for a deposit on a new home.

 What were the options?

-A number of options were available to our clients and their lender, Santander, in this case.
+A number of options are available to our clients and their lender, Santander, in this case.
 Our role was to find the best option and reach agreement about this with the bank.